Surgery is often the best option for bulging varicose veins visible

 longer term follow up.
 There are also many different EVLT lasers on the

 market all with their own theoretical advantages and proponents and with different working wavelengths.
-There is reasonable evidence now from a number of studies that RFA particularly with the newer ClosureFast technology is a slightly superior procedure when compared with EVLT.
+RFA is a promising technique particularly with the newer ClosureFast technology.

-Neither EVLT or RFA have been shown more effective than tried and tested surgical technique when it comes to the risk of recurrent varicose veins developing in the long term.
+Neither EVLT or RFA have been shown more effective than tried and tested surgical techniques.

 varicose veins and this may take the form of foam sclerotherapy or surgical phlebectomy.
 One particularly awkward situation to treat with EVLT or RFA is the patient who has sizeable veins running across the front and outside of the thigh (antero-lateral thigh veins).
 If these originate right at the sapheno-femoral junction then EVLT or RFA will not be effective.